+- Very strong winter growth

+- High total yield

-- · Broad visual plant type in all farm systems - Ideal for short-term pasture rotations
+- Broad visual plant type in all farm systems

+- Ideal for short-term pasture rotations

 Manta is a new Italian ryegrass, and with AR37 endophyte is a fast establishing highly productive variety which is a recent addition to the AR37 endophyte line up.
 Manta AR37 stands out as an excellent choice for undersowing into damaged pastures, leveraging its quick establishment and robust growth offering a dependable solution for such scenarios.
 It should be noted that Manta AR37 may cause ryegrass staggers.
 Manta AR37 is only recommended for beef and dairy.